superluminar-io/aws_fundamentals_workshop/docs/2_next.md

 Remember, cloud computing is a rapidly evolving field.
 Continuous learning and practical application are key to staying current and advancing your skills.
 By following these next steps, you'll be well on your way to becoming an AWS expert.

 Ready to take the next step?
-Access the **Intermediate AWS Services and Best Practices** workshop to deepen your AWS expertise!
+Access the **AWS Advanced** workshop to deepen your AWS expertise!